Arithmetic duality for two-dimensional local rings with perfect residue field: Two-dimensional local fields of mixed characteristic

 \subsection{Review of known results}

-The main arithmetic inputs are Kato's calculations of Galois cohomology and its duality pairings in terms of symbols and differential forms.
+The main arithmetic inputs are Kato's calculations of Galois cohomology and his duality pairings in terms of symbols and differential forms.
 These calculations are classical, and we recall them here.

 Recall our notation $\xi_{n}(F) = W_{n}(F) / \wp W_{n}(F)$, where $\wp = \Frob - 1$, and $\xi(F) = \xi_{1}(F)$.

 \begin{Prop}[{\cite[\S 5, Theorem 1]{Kat79}}] Let $n \ge 1$ and $r \in \Z$.
 Then we have $H^{q}(K, \Lambda_{n}(r)) = 0$ for $q \ge 4$.
 The boundary maps give morphisms